The ULTIMATE GUIDE to Lifetime Mortgages in 2024

 - Early Repayment Charges: if you choose to repay the loan earlier than agreed, you could face substantial early repayment charges.

-It’s essential to weigh these potential drawbacks against the benefits before deciding if a lifetime mortgage is right for you.
+It is essential to weigh these potential drawbacks against the benefits before deciding if a lifetime mortgage is right for you.

-The Lifetime Mortgage Process
+The Step-by-Step Lifetime Mortgage Process Explained

-Here’s a usual outline of the lifetime mortgage process:
+Outline of the lifetime mortgage process: